Blow Your Cool!

 EMI re-released the album on February 6, 2005 with four additional tracks, a fold out poster and liner notes by Vicki Peterson of the Bangles.
 One of the additional tracks, "The Generation Gap" was their first recording with Grossman, and had been released as a single-only in 1988; it was their cover of Jeannie C. Riley's 1970 country song.

 Reception

 Cash Box magazine said "Australia's good rocking band is back with their most cohesive set to date.
-With help from LA’s Bangles and Dream Syndicate, the LP has an American flavour likely to touch off a tidal wave of interest at progressive retail outlets and alternative and/or adventurous radio."
+With help from LA’s Bangles and Dream Syndicate, the LP has an American flavor likely to touch off a tidal wave of interest at progressive retail outlets and alternative and/or adventurous radio."